quocdat32461997/quocdat32461997.github.io/_posts/2020-10-22-BiLSTM-CRF:-a-simple-Deep-Learning-model-for-Name-Entity-Recognition.md

 The end-to-end implementation of BiLSTM-CRF model for Name Entity Recognition based on the following paper: [Bidirectional LSTM-CRF Models for Sequence Tagging](https://arxiv.org/abs/1508.01991).

 ## Shipped with:
-* Full Tensorflow Data pipeline for Text-Preprocessing
+* [x] Full Tensorflow Data pipeline for Text-Preprocessing
+* [x] Functions to save the pretarined model into SavedFormat of Tensorflow Serving for Fine-tuning or Deployment.
 * Inference functionality:
   * [x] Local server
   * [ ] AWS